oliviawestmacottssw/SSW.Rules.Content/rules/logon---do-you-have-a-company-wide-word-template/rule.md

 **Note:** If you use a Mac computer, a login script will not work.
-In order to use a Word template, you must install the template to Word locally, create a new document locally in Word, and then upload that document to Teams.​
+In order to use a Word template, you must install the template to Word locally, create a new document locally in Word, and then upload that document to Teams.